AC Savings Calculator Hamilton, ON

 Get Free Quotes

-What Upgrading Your AC Is Worth in Hamilton β€” By the Numbers
+What Upgrading Your AC Is Worth in Hamilton — By the Numbers

-Ontario’s electricity rates are among the highest in Canada β€” which makes efficiency upgrades more financially meaningful here than in provinces like Quebec or Manitoba where electricity is cheaper.
-A Hamilton homeowner replacing a 2006-era 12 SEER central AC with a current 18 SEER2 unit is looking at annual electricity savings in the range ofΒ $160–$260 per cooling seasonΒ for a typical home, based on Hamilton Hydro / Alectra current rates.
+Ontario’s electricity rates are among the highest in Canada, making efficiency upgrades more financially meaningful here than in provinces such as Quebec or Manitoba.
+A Hamilton homeowner replacing a 2006-era 12 SEER AC with a modern 18 SEER2 unit could save approximately $160–$260 per cooling season based on current utility rates.
+If your aging system is struggling during peak summer demand, see our guide to Emergency AC Repair in Hamilton.

-Old SystemNew SystemAnnual Savings β€” Hamilton15-Year Savings
+Old SystemNew SystemAnnual Savings — Hamilton15-Year Savings

 10 SEER (pre-2006)14 SEER2$100 – $160/yr$1,500 – $2,400